-"So, you may be wondering 'why is hepatitis B relevant to me?'
+"So, you may be wondering 'why is hepatitis B relevant to me?"

 It is important to learn about hepatitis B because it is one of the world's most common infections.
-There are almost 300 million people in the world living with hepatitis B, many of them from Africa and Asia.
+There are more than 250 million people in the world living with hepatitis B, many of them from Africa and Asia.

-In the U.S., more than 2 million people have hepatitis B. In African immigrant communities in the U.S., between 5% and 18% of people are affected."
+In the U.S., up to 1 million people have hepatitis B. In African immigrant communities in the U.S., between 5% and 18% of people are affected."